-If a block's count is negative, then the count is followed immediately by a long block size, indicating the number of bytes in the block.
-The actual count in this case is the absolute value of the count written.
+If a block's count is negative, its absolute value is used, and the count is followed immediately by a long block size indicating the number of bytes in the block.
+This block size permits fast skipping through data, e.g., when projecting a record to a subset of its fields.